In Memory of Peter Herrndorf

 Explore the Access Hub

-Luminato is working hard to bring accessibility into the centre of what we do and we know this is a deep process that requires a long-term commitment.
+Luminato Festival Toronto is working hard to bring accessibility into the centre of what we do.
+We know this is a deep process that requires a long-term commitment.
 We are excited to share the Access Hub with you.